 - 6.1 Satisfaction of consultation obligations.
-Subject to section 6.3, the process set out in Appendix B will be the means by which British Columbia will fulfill its obligation to consult on proposed Operational Plans or proposed Administrative and/or Operational Decisions and, where appropriate, the means by which British Columbia and Wet'suwet'en First Nation will identify potential measures to accommodate anypotential adverse impacts on any Wet'suwet'en First Nation Aboriginal Interests resulting from Operational Plans or Administrative and/or Operational Decisions. - 6.2 Map may be shared.
+Subject to section 6.3, the process setout in Appendix B will be the means by which British Columbia will fulfill its obligation to consult on proposed Operational Plans or proposed Administrative and/or Operational Decisions and, where appropriate, the means by which British Columbia and Kwaw-kwaw-Apilt First Nation will identify potential measures to accommodate anypotential adverse impacts on Kwaw-kwaw-Apilt First Nation's Aboriginal Interests resulting from Operational Plans or Administrative and/or Operational Decisions. - 6.2 Map may be shared.
 British Columbia may share the map attached as Appendix A, including digital versions of the map, with provincial agencies or with a Licensee responsible for information sharing associated with Operational Plans or Administrative and/or Operational Decisions. - 6.3 SEA or RA applies.
-Notwithstanding 6.1: - (a) if before the Effective Date Wet'suwet'en First Nation enters into a SEA, or RA that includes a consultation process that addresses forest and range management and decision making, the consultation process set out in the SEA or RA will continue after the Effective Date: - (b) if on or after the Effective Date Wet'suwet'en First Nation enters into a SEA, or RA that includes a consultation process that addresses forest and range management and decision making, the consultation process set out in theSEA or RA will supersede and replace the consultation process set out inthis Agreement for the term of the SEA or RA; and - (c) if the SEA or RA referred to in (a) or (b) comes to the end of its term or is terminated prior to the end of the Term, the consultation process set out in Appendix B will apply for the remainder of the Term. - 6.4 Capacity funding.
-The Parties acknowledge and agree that to assist Wet'suwet'en First Nation to engage in consultation under this Agreement and in consultation under any SEA or RA that addresses but does not provide capacity funding for forest and range related consultation, British Columbia will provide to Wet'suwet'en First Nation, under section 1.4 of Appendix C, capacity funding of no less than \$35,000 per annum.
+Notwithstanding 6.1: - (a) if before the Effective Date Kwaw-kwaw-Apilt First Nation enters into a SEA, or RA that includes a consultation process that addresses forest and range management and decision making, the consultation process set out in theSEA or RA will continue after the Effective Date; - (b) if on or after the Effective Date Kwaw-kwaw-Apilt First Nation enters into a SEA, or RA that includes a consultation process that addresses forest and range management and decision making, the consultation process set out in theSEA or RA will supersede and replace the consultation process set out inthis Agreement for the term of the SEA or RA; and - (c) if the SEA or RA referred to in (a) or (b) comes to the end of its term or is terminated prior to the end of the Term, the consultation process set out in Appendix B will apply for the remainder of the Term. - 6.4 Capacity funding.
+The Parties acknowledge and agree that to assist Kwaw-kwaw-Apilt First Nation to engage in consultation under this Agreement and in consultation under any SEA or RA that addresses but does not provide capacity funding for forest and range related consultation, British Columbia will provide to Kwaw-kwaw-Apilt First Nation, under section 1.4 of Appendix C, capacity funding of no less than \$35,000 per annum.